hieutrantrong21520859MMCL21/FrontEndPractice_Intern_BlogPreviewCard/README.md

 - How to import fonts from file *.ttf* to the project.
 - How to apply hover effect.
+- Use Media Query to ensure responsiveness of the website.
 - Some codes I am most proud of (which consist of knowledge I have learned):

 ```css